Masmiseim36/nxpSDK/boards/frdmkv31f/demo_apps/mc_pmsm/pmsm_snsless/readme.txt

 More information
 ================
 For more information visit the page: http://www.nxp.com/motorcontrol_pmsm.
-The user guide is in SDK install folder\docs\MC\PMSMDEMOUG.pdf.
+The documentation is available on the web page: http://www.nxp.com/motorcontrol_pmsm.